Join Our Herd

 As a Summer Naturalist volunteer, you will team up with like-minded teens that are passionate about conservation.
 College interns will act as mentors and guide you in teaching guest about how to conserve wildlife to zoo guests.
 Teens will have the opportunity to interact directly with guests as they introduce topics about endangered species, conservation efforts, and more!

 This position is modeled after a traditional job setting, and applicants should be prepared to be treated as an employee.
 Successful applicants should have a desire to gain experience working in a zoo environment, speak directly with the public, be interested in learning about conservation efforts, and attend all training and orientation sessions.
-Summer Naturalists agree to work 60 cumulative hours during the summer, on Wednesday – Saturday from 10am-3:30 pm.
+Summer Naturalists agree to work 60 cumulative hours during the summer from 10 a.m. – 3:30 p.m.
 Applicants must apply between April 1 and May 1.

 Summer Camp Team Assistant